wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 ![Rats and Stats Cycle](images/elbow%20rats%20and%20stats%20cycle.jpg)

-The Start of the Story.
+The Start of the Story
 # COROLLARY C: THE ASSASSIN IN THE MIRROR
 ### "Rats and Stats" – A Prophetic Horror Story